jongstra/gvb_scraper/README.md

 #### Run the 'scraper' Docker container (downloads the data to cache, and fills the database with all raw data):
     docker-compose up scraper

-#### Instead of running the 'scraper' docker container directly, we can also run the scraping script outside of the Docker container.
-We can do this by directly calling the scrape.py script while using the --local flag, to ensure that fitting database configuration settings are used.
-The --debug flag can also be used to download & process a small amount of files from our data source.
+#### Instead of running the scraping script from the 'scraper' docker container, we can also run the scraping script locally.
+We can do this by directly calling the scrape.py script, using the --local flag.
+This flag ensures that a fitting database configuration is used.
+The --debug flag can also be used to only download & process a small amount of files from our data source, so we can quickly see whether everything is working correctly.
     python scraper/scrape.py --debug --local